htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 :index:`rank<single: rank; submit commands>`

-When considering the match between a job and a machine, rank is used to choose a match from among all machines that satisfy the job’s requirements and are available to the user, after accounting for the user’s priority and the machine’s rank of the job.
+When considering the match between a job and a machine, rank is used to choose a match from among all machines that satisfy the job's requirements and are available to the user, after accounting for the user's priority and the machine's rank of the job.
 The rank expressions, simple or complex, define a numerical value that expresses preferences.

-The job’s ``Rank`` expression evaluates to one of three values.
+The job's ``Rank`` expression evaluates to one of three values.
 It can be UNDEFINED, ERROR, or a floating point value.
 If ``Rank`` evaluates to a floating point value, the best match will be the one with the largest, positive value.
 If no ``Rank`` is given in the submit description file, then HTCondor substitutes a default value of 0.0 when considering machines to match.
-If the job’s ``Rank`` of a given machine evaluates to UNDEFINED or ERROR, this same value of 0.0 is used.
+If the job's ``Rank`` of a given machine evaluates to UNDEFINED or ERROR, this same value of 0.0 is used.
 Therefore, the machine is still considered for a match, but has no ranking above any other.